 David J. Rosen

 David was executive director of the Adult Literacy Resource Institute at the University of Massachusetts in Boston—a greater Boston adult education professional development and training center—from 1986 to 2003.
-Since then, David has worked as an independent consultant and has recently provided education and evaluation services to World Education’s Education Tech Center, Jobs For the Future on competency based higher education, TERC as an evaluator of the Massachusetts SABES adult basic education mathematics professional development center, and Essential Education developing an online guide to blended learning for adult educators.
+Since then, David has worked as an independent consultant and has recently provided education and evaluation services to World Education’s Education Tech Center, Jobs For the Future on competency based higher education, and TERC as an evaluator of the Massachusetts SABES adult basic education mathematics professional development center.
+He developed online guides to blended learning for adult educators for New Readers Press and for Essential Education.
 He is the moderator of two U.S. Department of Education-sponsored LINCS communities of practice: Integrating Technology and Program Management.
 He is also a co-moderator of Adult Educators Using Facebook for Education (AEFE) as well as an online group focusing on competency-based/proficiency-based adult education.

 Steve Toy is COO at Memrise, a language learning platform that helps people acquire a language so they can interact with the world around them.
 Steve has made adult literacy the primary cause that he supports with his time and resources for the past 20 years.
 In the mid-90s, Steve was asked to join the board of Vision Literacy, a program he remains connected to despite several moves around the country.